Integrations in Multiple Regions

 to import your YAML file.

-Troubleshooting: If you get any errors, ensure that the custom components that you used in your source stack are also deployed to your destination stack.
-You may have an older version of your custom component that is missing some actions, inputs, etc.
+Troubleshooting: If you encounter errors, ensure that the custom components used in your source stack are also deployed to your destination stack.
+You may have an older version of your custom component that lacks some actions, inputs, etc.

 Renaming flows and config variables in YAML definitions